Warning: Excessive Schmoopiness

 "Hi.
 I guess," he whispers, and huffs a breathy laugh.

-He doesn't understand all the things he is feeling – doubts he ever will – and he's pretty sure if he didn't have his arms full he'd be Goldbluming right now.
+He doesn't understand all the things he is feeling – doubts he ever will – and he's pretty sure if he didn't have his arms full he'd be full-on Goldbluming right now.
 But as he looks down at his daughter, he knows one thing for sure.
 He loves her.
 It's surprising - overwhelming really - because he has only ever learned to love people over time, and here he is now, with this little person less than an hour old, and he loves her more than anything and he didn't know that was even possible.
-It hits him then, how much he is capable of, how very different he is from his father because there is nothing that will keep him away from her.
+It hits him then, how much he is truly capable of, how very different he is from his father because there is nothing that will keep him away from her.
 Nothing.

 The realization makes him feel free and light and bouncy.